eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 The `[alias]` value may be implementation-specific.
 The `all` value indicates both read and write access.

-#### The `org.eclipse.tractusx.vc.type` Alias
+#### The `org.eclipse.dspace.dcp.vc.type` Alias

 The `vc.type` alias value must be supported and is used to specify access to a verifiable credential by type.
 For
 example:

-`org.eclipse.tractusx.vc.type:Member:read`
+`org.eclipse.dspace.dcp.vc.type:Member:read`

 denotes read-only access to the VC type `Member` and may be used to request a VC or VP.

-#### The `org.eclipse.tractusx.vc.id` Alias
+#### The `org.eclipse.dspace.dcp.vc.id` Alias

-The `org.eclipse.tractusx.vc.id` alias value must be supported and is used to specify access to a verifiable credential by id.
+The `org.eclipse.dspace.dcp.vc.id` alias value must be supported and is used to specify access to a verifiable credential by id.
 For example:

-`org.eclipse.tractusx.vc.id:8247b87d-8d72-47e1-8128-9ce47e3d829d:read`
+`org.eclipse.dspace.dcp.vc.id:8247b87d-8d72-47e1-8128-9ce47e3d829d:read`

 denotes read-only access to the VC identified by `8247b87d-8d72-47e1-8128-9ce47e3d829d` and may be used to request a VC or VP.